NonAuraticBlue/nonauraticblue.github.io/CV.md

 #### *Selected Other Work*

 - [*Penn State and the War Machine*](assets/pdf/Penn_State_and_the_War_Machine.pdf).
 A zine about Department of Defense-funded research at Penn State.
 Illustrated by me and co-authored with Max Larson and John Schneider.
 (November 2020)
 - ["Seeing '68"](https://www.watershedblog.com/single-post/2018/02/13/Seeing-68-HotE-Review-No-Intenso-Agora-In-the-Intense-Now).
-Review of a screening and director's Q&A of Joāo Moreira Salles' documentary *No Intenso Agora (In the Intense Now)* for *Watershed*, UNL's critical theory blog.
+Review of a screening and director's Q&A of João Moreira Salles' documentary *No Intenso Agora (In the Intense Now)* for *Watershed*, UNL's critical theory blog.
 (February 2018)
 - ["The Exuberant Silence of an Overabundant Life"](https://www.watershedblog.com/single-post/2017/01/19/The-Exuberant-Silence-of-an-Overabundant-Life).
-Review of *All Ears: The Aesthetics of Espionage" by Peter Szendy and translated by Roland Végső (January 2017).
+Review of *All Ears: The Aesthetics of Espionage* by Peter Szendy and translated by Roland Végső, for *Watershed* (January 2017).

 ## Teaching